Lambda-Corps/2023_python/arcade_sim/Readme.md

     With the ***Drivetrain*** fully formed now, we can move on to the next steps which are: Creating the Operator Interface and Creating the *Commands* to drive our ***Drivetrain Subsystem***.

-1. To create the ***Operator Interface*** for the robot, we're going to program the bot to be controlled by a gamepad, one that resembles the button layout common to the Xbox controllers.
+1. To create the ***Operator Interface*** for the robot, we're going to program the bot to be controlled by a gamepad. ***Operator Interface*** is a fancy way to say how the human will control the robot.
+This ***Operator Interface*** will use a gampepad that resembles the button layout common to the Xbox controllers.
 This means the four main buttons will be A, B, X, Y configured in a diamond formation on the right hand side of the controller.
 We are going to program the robot to drive in ***ArcadeDrive*** mode, which means that the forward/back translation movement will come from the thumbstick on the left side of the controller, and the side to side turn (or Yaw) will come from the thumbstick on the right hand side.
+    1. The first step in the ***Operator Interface*** will be creating the controller object to be used.
+To do this, open the ***robot.py*** file in VS Code.
+(Click on the file on the left in the Solution Explorer and it should open up)
+    1. Add the import statement to include the ***CommandXboxController*** code from the commands v2 library
+        ```python
+        #!/usr/bin/env python3
+        import wpilib
+        from commands2 import TimedCommandRobot, CommandScheduler, Command, PrintCommand, RunCommand
+        from commands2.button import CommandXboxController
+        ```
+    1. Find the ***robotInit()*** method defined in the file, should be somewhere in the range of line 8.
+Find the commented line that references setting up the Operator Interface, and one line below that add the contructor call for the *CommandXboxController* object and assign it to a variable named ***_driver_controller***.
+See the following code example on how to perform this action.
+        ```python
+        #!/usr/bin/env python3
+        import wpilib
+        from commands2 import TimedCommandRobot, CommandScheduler, Command, PrintCommand, RunCommand
+        from commands2.button import CommandXboxController

+        import drivetrain

+        class MyRobot(TimedCommandRobot):
+            ''' Class that defines the totality of our Robot'''

+            def robotInit(self) -> None:
+                '''
+                This method must eventually exit in order to ever have the robot
+                code light turn green in DriverStation.
+So, this will create an
+                instance of the Robot that contains all the subsystems,
+                button bindings, and operator interface pieces like driver
+                dashboards
+                '''

+                # Setup the operator interface (typically CommandXboxController)
+                self._driver_controller = CommandXboxController(0)

+                # Instantiate any subystems
+        ```
+    1. Create an instance of our previously created ***Drivetrain*** class.
+First, import the ***drivetrain.py*** file we created earlier into your ***robot.py*** file.
+        ```python
+        #!/usr/bin/env python3
+        import wpilib
+        from commands2 import TimedCommandRobot, CommandScheduler, Command, PrintCommand, RunCommand
+        from commands2.button import CommandXboxController

+        import drivetrain
+        ```
+    1. Next, call the constructor (or __init__) method for the class and assign it to a variable damed ***_drivetrain***.
+This all happens in the ***robotInit*** method.
+        ```python
+        #!/usr/bin/env python3
+        import wpilib
+        from commands2 import TimedCommandRobot, CommandScheduler, Command, PrintCommand, RunCommand
+        from commands2.button import CommandXboxController

+        import drivetrain

+        class MyRobot(TimedCommandRobot):
+            ''' Class that defines the totality of our Robot'''

+            def robotInit(self) -> None:
+                '''
+                This method must eventually exit in order to ever have the robot
+                code light turn green in DriverStation.
+So, this will create an
+                instance of the Robot that contains all the subsystems,
+                button bindings, and operator interface pieces like driver
+                dashboards
+                '''

+                # Setup the operator interface (typically CommandXboxController)
+                self._driver_controller = CommandXboxController(0)

+                # Instantiate any subystems
+                self._drivetrain = drivetrain.DriveTrain()

+        ```
+    1. Now that we have an instantiated ***DriveTrain*** object, we're going to assign it a default command that will try to drive the robot according to the input from the thumbsticks.
+To do that, we're going to assign a ***DefaultCommand*** to be run on the ***DriveTrain Subsystem***.
+Copy the following code and add it to your ***robotInit()*** method:
+        ```python
+        #!/usr/bin/env python3
+        import wpilib
+        from commands2 import TimedCommandRobot, CommandScheduler, Command, PrintCommand, RunCommand
+        from commands2.button import CommandXboxController

+        import drivetrain
+        class MyRobot(TimedCommandRobot):
+        ''' Class that defines the totality of our Robot'''

+            def robotInit(self) -> None:
+                '''
+                This method must eventually exit in order to ever have the robot
+                code light turn green in DriverStation.
+So, this will create an
+                instance of the Robot that contains all the subsystems,
+                button bindings, and operator interface pieces like driver
+                dashboards
+                '''

+                # Setup the operator interface (typically CommandXboxController)
+                self._driver_controller = CommandXboxController(0)

+                # Instantiate any subystems
+                self._drivetrain = drivetrain.DriveTrain()

+                # Setup the default commands for subsystems
+                self._drivetrain.setDefaultCommand(
+                    # A split-stick arcade command, with forward/backward controlled by the left
+                    # hand, and turning controlled by the right.
+                    RunCommand(
+                        lambda: self._drivetrain.driveManually(
+                            self._driver_controller.getRawAxis(0),
+                            self._driver_controller.getRawAxis(1),
+                        ),
+                        [self._drivetrain],
+                    )
+                )
+        ```